-DIR ECTIONS & ACTIONS YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 6.
-Furthering cultural tourism I I 1 6.1 Investigate growing and expanding existing events to be regional signature events and investigate the development of new regional signature events such as a national First Nations music festival, multi-day world multicultural festival, an international design festival, or a national festival of regional writers and writing.
+DIRE CTIONS & ACTIONS YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 6.
+Furthering cultural tourism 6.1 Investigate the development of three signature events such as a national First Nations music festival, an international design festival, or a national festival of regional writers and writing.
 6.2 Investigate opportunities to further urban arts enhancements, such as Moooving Cows and the Aboriginal Street Art Project.
-6.3 Coordinate with SAM, a series of ephemeral public art happenings and major tourism event experiences in the SAM cultural precinct, which engage the community in cutting edge creative practises and enable visitation growth and economic stimulation.
+6.3 Coordinate, with SAM, a series of ephemeral public art happenings in the SAM cultural precinct, which engage the community in cutting-edge creative practice.
 7. Creating creative spaces 7.1 Discuss with the State Government the potential option of former school campuses to become an arts hub.
 7.2 Investigate artist or community- run models for arts hubs and assess their applicability as a management model for a hub in Greater Shepparton.
 7.3 Investigate the creation of a 150-200 seat studio performance space.
-7.4 Encourage landlords in the Shepparton CBD to allow 'pop- up' gallery and performance spaces in their vacant premises.
+7.4 Encourage landlords in the Shepparton CBD to allow 'popup' gallery and performance spaces in their vacant premises.

-Primary Responsibility /Lead MEASURE(S) OF SUCCESS

-Council, Yorta Yorta, Investigation and feasibility study undertaken. promoters, Furphy Literary Awards • Furphy Literary Award model and partnership further explored.
+Primary Responsibility /Lead MEASURE(S) OF SUCCESS Council, Yorta Yorta, promoters, Furphy Literary Awards Investigation and feasibility study undertaken.
+Furphy Literary Award model and partnership further explored.
 Council & Community Investigation into furthering urban art enhancements undertaken.
 SAM Two ephemeral public art events undertaken.

-ncil, state government & ative organisations • Feasibility study for establishing an arts hub at one of the former school sites completed.
-Identify and secure state &/or federal government or corporate funding or commercial lease arrangement Fee/lease structure established. ncil & creative anisations Investigation undertaken of artist-run models for arts hubs. ncil & creative • Feasibility study completed for a studio performance space. anisations Identify and secure state &/or federal government or corporate funding or commercial lease arrangement.
-Fee/lease structure established. ncil, creative organisations ndlords Three trial 'pop-up' arts spaces instigated.
-1 1 1 1 1 tive organisations ncil & creative nisations ncil & creative nisations ncil, creative organisations
+Council, state government & creative organisations Feasibility study for establishing an arts hub at one of the former school sites completed.
+Identify and secure state &/or federal government or corporate funding or commercial lease arrangement Fee/lease structure established.
+Council & creative organisations Investigation undertaken of artist-run models for arts hubs.
+Council & creative organisations Feasibility study completed for a studio performance space.
+Identify and secure state &/or federal government or corporate funding or commercial lease arrangement.
+Fee/lease structure established.
+Council, creative organisations & landlords Three trial 'pop-up' arts spaces instigated.

 DIRE CTIONS & ACTIONS YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 8.
-Embedding cultural developme nt across Co ouncil I I 8.1 Employ a Creative City Development Officer to drive the actions in this strategy .
+Embedding cultural developme TEAR O 8.1 Employ a Creative City Development Officer to drive the actions in this strategy .
 8.2 Establish a cross-Council Creative City Coordination Group consisting of Council officers from various Council departments, to drive a cross-Council approach for progressing Greater Shepparton as a creative city.
-8.3 Work with other departments of Council to simplify and streamline application and permit processes for cultural events and arts activities.
-8.4 Work with the economic development team to establish a Greater Shepparton Creative Industries Association.
-8.5 Work with the Strategic Planning team on a register of former industrial and commercial spaces suitable for creative industry start-ups.
-8.6 Work with Strategic Planning to examine how other municipalities have used planning scheme amendments to promote creative industries, and whether such amendments would be applicable.
-8.7 Ensure that a cultural impact assessment is articulated service reviews, business planning and Council reports, and is a key consideration in masterplans, structural plans, building and public space proposals across Council.
-8.8 Work with other adjacent municipalities in the region, to promote and drive regional arts and cultural programming and cultural tourism.
+8.3 Work with the economic development team to establish a Greater Shepparton Creative Industries Association.
+8.4 Work with the Strategic Planning team on a register of former industrial and commercial spaces suitable for creative industry start-ups.
+8.5 Work with Strategic Planning to examine how other municipalities have used planning scheme amendments to promote creative industries, and whether such amendments would be applicable.
+8.6 Ensure that a cultural impact assessment is articulated service reviews, business planning and Council reports, and is a key consideration in masterplans, structural plans, building and public space proposals across Council.
+8.7 Work with other adjacent municipalities in the region, to promote and drive regional arts and cultural programming and cultural tourism.

-Primary Responsibility /Lead MEASURE(S) OF SUCCESS

-Council Creative Development Officer appointed.Identify and secure state &/or federal government funding Council Cross-Council Creative City Coordination Team established.
-Council Three specific streamlined measures implemented.
+Primary Responsibility /Lead MEASURE(S) OF SUCCESS Council Creative Development Officer appointed.
+Identify and secure state &/or federal government funding Council Cross-Council Creative City Coordination Team established.
 Council & creative organisations Greater Shepparton Creative Industries Association established.
-Council • Register of former commercial and industrial spaces completed.
+Council Register of former commercial and industrial spaces completed.
 Council Regular meetings with Strategic Planning established and amendments explored.
 Council Cultural impact assessments feature in all major Council strategies.
 Council & neighbouring Councils Calendar of regular meetings with arts officers from neighbouring municipalities instigated.